 The Venus cycle is summarised in Table 5, which gives the date ranges of the various orbital configurations within each of the apparition years.
 In this instance, Venus' inferior and superior conjunction dates are included which, like the other orbital configuration dates, drift backwards through the calendar over time.

-Table 5: Venus Greatest Elongation & Conjunction Date Ranges & the 8-year Apparition Cycle for the period from 2010 to 2041, covering four Venus cycles.
+Table 5: Venus Greatest Elongation & Conjunction Date Ranges & the 8-year Apparition Cycle for the period from 2010 to 2041, covering four Venus cycles (click for full-size table, 53 KB).
 The years are grouped according to their Venus Elongation Cycle Year Designator and the events taking place in each apparition are listed, along with their date ranges.

 Because successive dates in the 8-year cycle drift backwards in time by 2-3 days per cycle, the dates are listed with their associated year in brackets.
 Hence in Year 'A', the Greatest Elongation East date drifts backwards in time from Aug 20 (in 2010) to Aug 12 (in 2034).
 To determine an event date for a specific year through to 2041 (accurate to about 1 day), use the following method: